sophiecee/Progress-App/README.md

 # Skill Chronicle

-(Previously "Observation Log".)
 A private web app for recording a child's developmental skills and sharing them with his therapy team.

 Built because the EHCP requires a diary of new achievements, and the therapy teams only see him at nursery — so they miss what happens at home.
 Two parents log observations; the professionals read them; the record is exported once a term.